laravel-streams/streams-core/docs/applications.md

 ## Introduction

-Applications provides a fundamental pathway to configure your application based on request patterns.
+Applications provides a fundamental interface to configure your application based on request patterns.

 ### Defining Applications